 Under the CRD’s approach, regular monitoring of watershed health is carried out.
 This helps to effectively manage and protect watersheds and ensure that they continue to play their essential roles in providing water services.
 It’s a holistic approach that not only considers the water within the watersheds but extends to the rivers, streams, and the broader environment.

 In sum, the CRD is committed to ensuring watershed health by shaping a future where both people and nature thrive.
 By protecting and managing watersheds, we ensure the safety and health of our community and the survival of diverse species within the ecosystem.
-It’s an ongoing effort, but with the right approach, the balance within our watersheds can be preserved to benefit all.
+It’s an ongoing effort, but with the right approach, the balance within our watersheds and land can be preserved to benefit all.

 Why Watershed Management is Critical for a Healthy Environment

 Watershed management is essential for a healthy environment as it safeguards water quality, preventing pollution and ensuring a clean supply for both ecosystems and human consumption.
-It plays a pivotal role in biodiversity conservation by preserving diverse habitats within the watershed and sustaining a balance of plant and animal species.
+It plays a pivotal role in biodiversity with environmental conservation by preserving diverse habitats within the watershed and sustaining a balance of plant and animal species.

 Watershed management is much more than a job allotted to the county board or office.
 It’s an environmental policy that, when executed right, plays an integral role in ensuring our environmental health.
 Often, we tend to overlook the importance of watershed management.